Stop Your Mattress Sliding

 Did you know that Velcro comes in stick-on strips?
 They have adhesive on one side, which you stick down to the bottom of your mattress and on your box spring or bed frame.
 Make sure the loop pieces are opposite the hook pieces, and that they’ll match up when you put the mattress back on its intended surface.
 The strips should attach to one another, stopping the mattress from moving around.

 If your bed isn’t secure within your frame, meaning there are some empty inches either length or width wise, your bed has room to wiggle.
 Your options are to get a new bed frame that fits accordingly, or you can fill the space with something like wood planks or rolled up towels for a short term remedy.
 You could also get a different size mattress, which leads us to our next option.

 RELATED: See Popular Bed Frames On Amazon

-Mattress model.
-You might want to consider getting a new mattress.
+You might want to consider getting a new mattress, maybe one of the best mattresses of 2021.
 Sometimes two-sided or flippable mattresses have comfortable material on them but it isn’t slip resistant.
 Or they aren’t stable enough, which leads to rocking, slipping, and moving.
 Check first to see if your mattress is still under its trial period or warranty, in which it can sometimes be returned or replaced free of charge.
 If your bed is 10 years or older, it might be time to get a new one anyway.
 We suggest you look into a one-sided mattress so it’s more likely to stay in place.
 The bottom of a one-sided mattress is flatter, and meant to face down on a hard surface.
 Try out our Mattress Finder Quiz, and go from there.

-If none of these tips and tricks help you out, it looks like you might be sleeping on the couch or in a sleeping bag on the floor.
+If none of these tips and tricks help you out to stop your mattress sliding, it looks like you might be sleeping on the couch or in a sleeping bag on the floor.